 It is not usual to “decorate” our churches as we might decorate our homes; but certainly in some churches a Christmas Tree is deemed acceptable.
 Many churches will feature a crib, a model of the traditional nativity scene, which is thought to have originated with St Francis of Assisi in the mid-12th century.

 Christmas falls on 25th December.
 We mark the birthday of Jesus of Nazareth.
-The ancient custom of the Church then adds a twelve-day follow-up season up to Epiphany, traditionally 6th January but which in 2018 is celebrated on Sunday 7th January.
-However, liturgically speaking, the season of Christmastide lasts until the Feast of the Baptism of the Lord (in 2018, 8th January) and "Ordinary Time" does not commence until after this day.
+The ancient custom of the Church then adds a twelve-day follow-up season up to Epiphany, traditionally 6th January and , in 2019, indeed celebrated on this date (a Sunday ).
+However, liturgically speaking, the season of Christmastide lasts until the Feast of the Baptism of the Lord (in 2019, 13th January) and "Ordinary Time" does not commence until after this day.
 In some traditions, Christmas further continues until the feast of the Presentation of the Lord in the Temple (Candlemas) on 2nd February .

 Jesus probably wasn’t born in December.
 The date is unknown to us; but if the shepherds were in the fields overnight with their sheep (Luke 2.
 8) it was likely to be the springtime lambing season.
 In the year 336 the Church fixed the date at 25th December in order to flex its muscles.
 Legalised by the Emperor Constantine just twenty years earlier, it used this date as a way of reducing the excesses of the old Roman winter festival of Saturnalia, which ran from 17-24th December, and of the celebration of the birth of Mithras, God of light, on 25th December.
 Now they celebrated the birth of the True Light.
 It wasn’t a snap decision.
 More than a century earlier a Christian historian, Sextus Julius Africanus, had identified 25th December as Christ’s birthday.
 It was a common belief that earth was created at the spring equinox.
 Four days later, on 25th March, light was created.
 The birth of Jesus marks a new era in world history, reflected Sextus, so he must have been conceived on 25th March and born nine months later.
 The logic was reinforced with astronomy.
 At the winter solstice, on 21st December, the position of the sun at sunrise does not change for a couple of days.
 But on 25th December it moves north and the days start to get longer.
 A new world is born.